 Similar to image recognition in many ways, facial recognition is a unique enough phenomenon to be discussed separately.
 In 2010, Facebook became the first social platform to implement facial recognition, identifying people in photos they hadn’t been tagged in.
 (If you were initially puzzled by this, you’re not alone.)

 Since then, face recognition has become far more common and accurate.
-A 2019 study expects that by 2024, the facial recognition market will generate USD 7 billion of revenue.
+A 2019 study expects that by 2024, the facial recognition market will generate USD 7 billion in revenue.
 But what’s even more astonishing is that the modern face detecting software has advanced enough to identify emotions on a human face.

 Examples of facial recognition applications are everywhere, but let’s examine the potential of this striking advancement in social media marketing.
 One obvious benefit it can have for businesses is helping to get to know their clients more closely.
 A quick glimpse of a customer’s day-to-day life can help companies shape much more accurate and well-rounded buyer personas.